The Politics of Bitcoin Development

 The Need for Honest Dialogue and Cooperation

 And then as a compounding factor, we found that many of the proposals that we tried explicitly not to make into Covenants ended up enabling Covenants anyway.
 And so not only was it sort of futile, but it also ended up creating this huge tension and frustration among developers and among users, because you actually had to involve users in your propaganda to get your proposal, give your proposal traction.
-And so this is, this felt very much like a liberation strike.
-It felt very much like something where we could say, okay, let’s approach this as engineers, which is what most of us are, and not as propagandists or salespeople trying to sort of, ah, just get your stuff done.
-And the idea was essentially to, okay, let’s put this on a more fundamental level.
+This felt very much like a liberation strike.
+It felt very much like something where we could say, okay, let’s approach this as engineers, which is what most of us are, and not as propagandists or salespeople trying to sort of, just get your stuff done.
+Let’s put this on a more fundamental level.
 Let’s restore the script we had in the very, very early versions of Bitcoin without the issues, of course.
 But let’s re-enable that functionality.
 Let’s give everybody the tools to build whatever they want.
 Let’s not be patronizing them.
 And essentially give them the tools to show their work, show that it is working, show that there is interest in the wider community, and that it is actually being used, right?
 And so it might be inefficient, the way that you can do arbitrary things, but you can at least show your work and you can show it works.

 Restoring Early Bitcoin Script Functionalities